OstermD/EAIK/README.md

 using subproblem decomposition” arXiv:2211.05737, 2024<br>
 Check out their publication and [implementation](https://github.com/rpiRobotics/ik-geo).

-[*IKFAST*](https://docs.ros.org/en/kinetic/api/moveit_tutorials/html/doc/ikfast/ikfast_tutorial.html) - the analytical solver that we compare our implementation to, is part of the work of:<br>
+[*IKFAST*](https://docs.ros.org/en/kinetic/api/moveit_tutorials/html/doc/ikfast/ikfast_tutorial.html) - the analytical solver that we compare our implementation to - is part of the work of:<br>
 R. Diankov.
 “Kinematics and Control of Robot Manipulators”.
 PhD thesis.
 Carnegie Mellon University Pittsburgh, Pennsylvania, 2010

 ## Usage Example